mstahv/diagram-builder/README.md

 diagramBuilder.setShowDeleteNodeIcon(false);
 diagramBuilder.setEnableDeleteByKeyStroke(false);
 ```

+### Upgrade Vaadin version from 7.6.1 to 8.5.2
+Continuum security use Vaadin 8.5.2 and some errors were spotted using an older version, so we decided to update from
+vaadin 7 to 8 since release [1.4.1](https://github.com/continuumsecurity/diagram-builder/releases/tag/1.4.1)
+To use the previous version with vaadin 7 support pick the release [1.4.0](https://github.com/continuumsecurity/diagram-builder/releases/tag/1.4.0)

 ### Upgrade Vaadin version from 7.2.0.beta1 to 7.6.1
 Continuum security use Vaadin 7.6.1 and some errors were spotted when using an older version